dulithaks/consoleApp/README.md

 - PHPUnit 9.0.1

 ### Todo
 - Empty result is displayed as empty table.
-It is better to show proper error message.
+It is better to show proper message.